jrchen312/onePercentLeagueImprovement/README.md

 # Summoner GUI
 Uses the Riot API for League of Legends to obtain match history data.
-The program is able to review all match histories from the past two years and display a summary of the results.
+The program is able to review all match histories that the API has (everything in the past two years) and display a summary of the results.
 The program is limited by the rate limit from the API.
+The algorithm for updating the API is nondestructive, so a theoretically unlimited amount of data is able to be stored.

+To avoid excessive lag, only 10 matches are displayed at a time.
+To scroll, either use the arrow keys, or use drag around the screen with your mouse.
+Pressing "Home" or "End" on the keyboard will scroll to either the beginning or the end of the match history.
 ![pic5](https://github.com/jrchen312/onePercentLeagueImprovement/blob/main/images/summonerGUI2.png)

 A sorting algorithm sorts the data by the user's parameters.
+Clicking on each of the headers will sort the data by the parameter stated on the headers.
 ![pic0](https://github.com/jrchen312/onePercentLeagueImprovement/blob/main/images/summonerGUI1.png)

 # Champions GUI